rdksupe/agents/README.md

 ## My Modifications

-### Live Demo of a running Voice Agent with the modified SDK
+### Live Demo of a running Voice Agent with the added filler word detection